p1366/guess_digits_sum/README.md

 Find *Computational complexity* in big O notation for *The Solution*.

-`*` I don't know the answer, may be you do :)
+`*` I don't know the answer, maybe you do :)

 ## Don't read this

-Some stuff are available by
+Some stuff is available by

     $ ruby g_sum.rb 6